Avimita-amc8313/avimita_chatterjee/_publications/2024_magic_mirror.md

 permalink: #
 excerpt: 'Despite significant improvements in the field of QECCs, a unified methodology for evaluating them consistently has remained elusive.
 This paper addresses this gap by introducing a set of eight universal parameters and evaluating nine prominent QECCs for these parameters.
 We establish a universal benchmarking approach and highlight the complexity of quantum error correction, indicating that the choice of a QECC depends on each scenario's unique requirements and limitations.
 Furthermore, we develop a systematic strategy for selecting QECCs that adapts to the specific requirements of a given scenario, facilitating a tailored approach to quantum error correction.'
 date: 2025-01-10
-venue: 'IEEE Quantum Week - 2024 IEEE International Conference on Quantum Computing and Engineering (QCE)'
+venue: 'IEEE Quantum Week, 2024 IEEE International Conference on Quantum Computing and Engineering (QCE)'
 paperurl: 'https://ieeexplore.ieee.org/abstract/document/10821356'
 citation: #
 bibtexurl: 'https://scholar.googleusercontent.com/scholar.bib?q=info:Gee4GjiJR5sJ:scholar.google.com/&output=citation&scisdr=CgJN25qjEIuy7q_QqYU:AAZF9b8AAAAAaBjWsYVqyqNaFanu7-vpS31P8VI&scisig=AAZF9b8AAAAAaBjWscWbAd810RjYIYCmi4C54ic&scisf=4&ct=citation&cd=-1&hl=en'